giuseppe-maglione/Captive-Portal/README.md

 # Evil-Twin
-A simple Evil-Twin attack for ESP-32
+A simple Evil-Twin attack for ESP-32.

+#### Usage
+The script creates a fake free Wi-Fi Network asking for credentials to navigate on web.